capsulecorplab/SLIM/README.md

 > Single-sided Linear Induction Motor

-A python module for a Single-sided Linear Induction Motor (SLIM) designer, based on thesis work by [Sarveswra Prasad Bhamidi](https://mospace.umsystem.edu/xmlui/handle/10355/4308)
+A python module for a Single-sided Linear Induction Motor (SLIM) designer, based on thesis work by Sarveswara Prasad Bhamidi.

 ## Usage